boltops-tools/lono/README.md

 ## Converting UserData scripts

-You can convert UserData scripts in existing Cloud Formation Templates to a starter bash script via:
+You can convert UserData scripts in existing CloudFormation Templates to a starter bash script via:

 <pre>
 $ lono bashify cloud_formation_template.json